-It’s common for people to use marijuana before bed time, whether out of habit or necessity.
+It’s common for people to use marijuana before bed time.
 Now, research on marijuana and sleep helps explain why.

 Besides easing insomnia, marijuana seems to have a wide range of effects on sleep.

 This is because chemicals in marijuana, known as cannabinoids, actually mimic the activity of chemicals found naturally in the brain.

 These chemicals and their biological pathways make up the body’s endocannabinoid system, which is responsible for regulating sleep, among other things.